ashlesha10/Women-s-E-Commerce-Clothing-Reviews/README.md

 Division Name: Categorical name of the product high level division.
 Department Name: Categorical name of the product department name.
 Class Name: Categorical name of the product class name.
 These dataset does not include labels showing the sentiments of the reviews.
-I have created a new feature sentiment analysing the given data based on a certain condition, and used the same as the target variable.

 Data Source and description: Kaggle